slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 ![](/assets/images/htb-writeup-unattended/unattended_logo.png)

 Unattended was a pretty tough box with a second order SQL injection in the PHP app.
-By injecting PHP code into the web server access logs through the User-Agent header, I can get RCE by accessing by including the logs using the SQL injection.
+By injecting PHP code into the web server access logs through the User-Agent header, I can get RCE by including the logs using the SQL injection.
 I didn't quite understand what the priv esc was about though.
 I found the initrd archive and stumbled upon the contents by doing a grep on the box author's name.

 ## Summary